BrycePearce/CsvToFlatfile/README.md

 # CsvtoFlatfile

 `CsvtoFlatfile` is an easy way to convert your CSV data to Flatfile workbook format.
+It fully supports all available customization options allowing you full control over your data.

 It serves as an [auto-map](https://flatfile.com/docs/plugins/automations/automap) alternative when you know exactly what you want your data to look like.